 This regional event is a platform for American Curriculum teachers to engage and learn with renowned educators and scholars.
-Topics at the summit will address best practices in leadership, data, curriculum, and English Language Arts and Math Common Core and Next Generation Science Standards implementation.
+Topics at the summit will address best practices in leadership, data, curriculum, and English Language Arts, Math, and Science.
 The audience for this conference will include classroom teachers, heads of department, program coordinators, school administrators, and organizations active in the educational sector.

 |8:00-8:45am||Registration, Networking, Breakfast|